najamnazar/najamnazar.github.io/_pages/about.md

   - /about.html
 ---

-In my current role as a **Lecturer** (Teaching Specialist - Level B i.e., equivalent to Assistant Professor in North American System) at the [school of computing and information systems](https://cis.unimelb.edu.au/) at University of Melbourne, Australia, I am involved in teaching, curriculum development, lecturing, subject coordination, tutoring, exam preparation, marking, and research activities for software engineering and programming units.
+In my current role as a **Lecturer** (Education Specialist - Level B i.e., equivalent to Assistant Professor in North American System) at the [School of Computer and Mathematical Sciences](https://set.adelaide.edu.au/computer-and-mathematical-sciences/) Adelaide University, I am developing learning material for data scinece displine.
+In my previous role as a **Lecturer** (Teaching Specialist - Level B i.e., equivalent to Assistant Professor in North American System) at the [school of computing and information systems](https://cis.unimelb.edu.au/) at University of Melbourne, Australia, I was involved in teaching, curriculum development, lecturing, subject coordination, tutoring, exam preparation, marking, and research activities for software engineering and programming units.
 Furthermore, I hold the Professional Scrum Master I (PSM-I) certification, demonstrating my commitment to continuous learning and staying abreast of industry best practices.
+I had also worked at Monash University and Victoria University Australia.

 # Education